darrell60rabec5z/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean, readable, and maintainable code.
 Optimize for clarity and understandability first, as it often leads to better performance, fewer bugs, and easier collaboration in the long run.
 Remember that code is read far more than it's written."

 In practice, this means adhering to principles like DRY (Don't Repeat Yourself), KISS (Keep It Simple, Stupid), and YAGNI (You Aren't Gonna Need It).
 Use appropriate design patterns, modularize your code, and always consider the future reader or maintainer when writing any piece of code.
 Continuous refactoring is also a key part of keeping code simple and effective over time.

+# 2024-02-01
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Sir Tony Hoare.

+This quote emphasizes that over-concern with optimizing code before it's necessary can lead to more complexity, harder maintenance, and potentially introduce new bugs.
+It suggests programmers should focus on writing clear, readable, and correct code first, and optimize only when profiling identifies performance bottlenecks, ensuring a balance between efficiency and maintainability.